 JDBC and Hibernate for data access and object mapping

 The project runs in Windows Azure and was developed entirely using Windows Azure Plugin for Eclipse with Java.
-Here is the illustration that depicts the architecture of CloudNinja.

 We utilized various Windows Azure services in the development and deployment of CloudNinja for Java.
 Some of the most important Windows Azure services used in this Java application are: